rackerlabs/support-how-to/content/how-to/cloud-networks/rackspace-neutron-based-networking-api-faq/index.md

 At Rackspace we have been using the /os-networksv2 Cloud Servers extension to provision networking capabilities in the public cloud.
-This extension was based on nova-network API and could be used primarily to take advantage of Rackspace [Cloud Networks](https://www.rackspace.com/cloud/networks/).
+This extension uses nova-network API as a base, and can take advantage of Rackspace [Cloud Networks](https://www.rackspace.com/cloud/networks/).
 Since we introduced the existing API, the Neutron OpenStack project has become the primary Networking service in OpenStack.
 Moving forward, Rackspace Networking